 d.
 Potential Principle Amendment.
-The 1995-1996 Principles of Pension Policy do not specifically address the role of marital status in determining the adequacy of a pension benefit at the time of retirement, which relates to the 2001 additional retirement benefit granted for Minneapolis Firefighters Relief Association retirees who were single.
+The 1995-1996 Principles of Pension Policy do not specifically address the role of marital status in determining the adequacy of a pension benefit at the time of retirement, which relates to the 2001 additional retirement benefit granted for Minneapolis Firefighters Relief Association retirees who were single, and does not reflect the view of benefit adequacy as nationwide comparability and competitiveness on a benefit plan provision-by-provision basis that underlies the 2006 and 2008 teacher retirement benefit adequacy studies mandated for the Commission.

-If the Commission desires to clarify the principle, and make some other grammatical and language usage improvements, the Commission staff offers the following potential revision to the 1995-1996 Principles:
+If the Commission desires to clarify the principle in light of the 2001 Minneapolis Fire benefit increase legislation, and make some other grammatical and language usage improvements, the Commission staff offers the following potential revision to the 1995-1996 Principles: